nykevinwong/leetcode-review/interview-prep-notes/algorithm/sorting/sorting.md

-always sort two split arrays int one to merge the arrays. split the current array by mid point recursively until only one element exists in the split array. merge splited array pair into one array by sorting. then recursively merge remaining splited array pairs until all splited pairs are merged back into one array with the orignal length.
+always sort two split arrays int one to merge the arrays. split the current array by mid point recursively until only one element exists in the split array. merge splitted array pair into one array by sorting. then recursively merge remaining splitted array pairs until all splitted pairs are merged back into one array with the orignal length.